Under the pavement (piercing the beaches) run fiber-optical cables.

 A method for extrapolating existing reality to unfold its possibilities and force creative accelerations will release spores and create paths as yet unknown.
 (Speed, acceleration, but not control of direction.)
 The spores (Babies) will infect different environments by adapting, mutating and transforming them.

-Under the pavement (piercing the beaches) run fiberglass cables.
+Under the pavement (piercing the beaches) run fiber-optical cables.